kimwalisch/primesieve/README.md

 ```

 ### primesieve C bindings
-All of primesieve's functions are exposed as C API via the
+All of primesieve's functions are exposed as C API (C99 or later) via
-primesieve.h header.
+the primesieve.h header.
 You can explore primesieve's C API online
 at http://primesieve.org/api.

 ```C